pratapsingh1729/adapting-verified-compilation/coq/README.md

 correctness tutorial](https://xavierleroy.org/courses/EUTypes-2019/).
 We added explicit traces of externally visible events and nondeterministic interruption in the target language.
-We also changed most of the proof to use the proof technique described in Section 3.1.1 of our submission.
+We also changed most of the proof to use the proof technique described in Section 3.3 of the thesis.

 Parts of the file Sequences.v contain code adapted from the [Coq development](https://github.com/secure-compilation/different_traces)